gpeterson406/Greenwood_Book/_book/03-oneWayAnova.md

 relative to the differences among the means, so we should expect a small p-value from our $F$-test.
 The design is balanced as noted above ($n_j=10$ for all six groups) so the methods are some what resistant to impacts from non-normality and non-constant variance but we should still assess the patterns in the plots.
+\index{resistant}
 There is some suggestion of non-constant variance in the plots but this will be explored further below when we can remove the difference in the means and combine all the residuals together.
+\index{residuals}
 There might be some skew in the responses in some of the groups but there are only 10 observations per group so visual evidence of skew in the boxplots and beanplots could be generated by impacts of very few of the observations.

-\indent Now we can apply our 6+ steps for performing a hypothesis test with these observations.
+\indent Now we can apply our 6+ steps for performing a hypothesis test
+\index{hypothesis testing}
+with these observations.
 The initial step is deciding on the claim to be assessed and the test statistic to use.
 This is a six group situation with a quantitative response, identifying it as a One-Way ANOVA where we want to test a null hypothesis that all the groups have the same population mean, at least to